 What I was trying to get across was that the higher the mining companies by-product revenue percentage, the lower the Cash Cost.
 Again if two mining companies had the exact same revenues, incomes, production costs and etc, but had two different percentages of by-product revenue, the company with the higher percentage of by-product revenue would have a lower cash cost.

-I still see that many investors believe that a company can produce silver at its cash cost.
-If Hecla was producing silver at its $7.40 cash cost per ounce in Q3 2013, why in the living hell did they have a $8.4 million loss at a realized price of $22.22?
+Many investors believe that a company can produce silver at its cash cost.
+If Hecla produced silver at a $7.40 cash cost per ounce in Q3 2013, why in the living hell did they suffer a $8.4 million loss at a realized price of $22.22?

-The author likes Cash Costs because there is a dominant metal in the ore… so he can forget about the other metals.
+The author above likes Cash Costs because there is a dominant metal in the ore… so he can forget about the other metals.
 As he says, “It’s Simple.”
 I happen to believe the other metals provide necessary revenue to the bottom line that would make or break the company.
-To deduct them from the cost analysis seems very unwise to me.
+To deduct them from the cost analysis, in my opinion, is unwise.